 Irrespective of gender, venturing into a new business is challenging.
 From fund gathering to market analysis, penetrating competition, infrastructure, and regulatory compliances, a lot goes in and out of a startup.
 However, women entrepreneurs have to overcome many additional challenges.
 Their progress is hindered, primarily by the gender gap in a male-dominated environment.

-These impediments contribute to low female labour force contribution and are considered challenges for women who want to start their own businesses.
+These impediments contribute to low female labor force contribution and are considered challenges for women who want to start their own businesses.
+The challenges specific to women entrepreneurship include limited access to funding, gender bias, lack of mentorship and networks, balancing work and family responsibilities, and navigating societal expectations and stereotypes.

 Though success has nothing to do with gender, gender bias is real, especially in respect of women in the workforce.
 It is driven by the unintentional inheritance of patriarchal traditions, norms, culture, and workplace values.
-However, women are now breaking this bias.
+However, women are now breaking this bias, particularly in the field of women entrepreneurship, by taking charge of their own businesses and creating an ecosystem that empowers other women.
+Despite the challenges they face, women entrepreneurs are proving their mettle and are making significant contributions to India’s economy.

 Lack of business knowledge

-For a long time, women have been denied the opportunities that were afforded to men.
-Due to archaic attitudes regarding the education of the girl child, nearly 70.3% of women were reportedly illiterate in India in 2017 – 2018.
-This has always been considered one of the greatest socio-economic issues faced by the country, and remains one of the biggest impediments to women’s success.
-Without a foundational education, several women lack the platform to grow further and gain business knowledge, and the effect of these figures are ultimately reflected in the small percentage of successful women entrepreneurs in the country.
+For a long time, women have been denied the opportunities that were afforded to men, including in the field of entrepreneurship.
+Due to archaic attitudes regarding the education of the girl child, nearly 70.3% of women were reportedly illiterate in India in 2017 – 2018, hindering their ability to gain business knowledge and pursue entrepreneurial endeavors.
+This lack of access to education has always been considered one of the greatest socio-economic issues faced by the country, and remains one of the biggest impediments to women’s success as entrepreneurs.
+The effect of these figures are ultimately reflected in the small percentage of successful women entrepreneurs in the country.

-Though entrepreneurship is, by nature, a risky undertaking, irrespective of gender, women are often wrongly assumed to be more risk-averse than men.
-This stereotype leads to difficulties in respect of procuring funding from investors.
+Though entrepreneurship is, by nature, a risky undertaking, irrespective of gender, the topic of women entrepreneurship often involves discussions around the assumption that women are more risk-averse than men.
+This stereotype leads to difficulties in respect of procuring funding from investors, which is a particular challenge for women entrepreneurs.
 Therefore, about 79% of women-owned ventures are self-funded.

 A robust network and dedicated team are indispensable for entrepreneurial success.
 Due to a lack of guidance throughout the journey, most women often fail to establish networks catering to their needs.
 This highlights the need for strong mentorship for women entrepreneurs.